 - Special Needs Compatible.
 Noise blocking headphones can also keep sounds muted for those with auditory processing issues.
 For example, children with autism struggle from too much stimulation (such as loud noises).
 Appropriate headphones can help prevent sensory meltdowns.

 - Fear Management.
 Once in awhile they also come in handy to help calm children’s fears.
-For instance, many children do not like loud noises like those that occur on the 4th of July.
+For instance, many children do not like loud noises like 4th of July fireworks.
 With noise cancelling headphones, they can enjoy the beautiful firework display without feeling anxious.
 Or, as you travel, they can help calm your child’s fears of strange, loud noises.

 How To Choose Headphones That Suit Your Babies/Toddlers